NPC-Studio/adam/docs/CONFIG_FILE_GUIDE.md

 Setting up an adam configuration file is simple, and allows users to have simple `adam run` commands without passing in any complicated information.

 Users have two format options: `JSON` and `TOML`. `TOML` is recommended for its simplicity, but `JSON` is fine as well.
-By default, a configuration file can be named `.adam`, `.adam.json`/`.adam.toml`, or `adam.json`/`adam.toml`.
+A configuration file must be named `.adam`, `.adam.json`/`.adam.toml`, or `adam.json`/`adam.toml`.
 If you include the file ending, make sure you're using the correct format (ie -- use JSON with the `.json` ending).
 All adam configuration files should be placed in the root folder of a project, alongside the Yyp.
+In the future, the CLI will allow users to pass in a config file by name.

 Every option available in the CLI, except `--yyc`, is available in the configuration files.
 For how the CLI and the configuration files interact, see the section **How the CLI and Config Files interact** below.
 Each option available to users will be written below.